Sup3Legacy/FerrOS-project/README.md

 A forked version the bootloader by https://github.com/rust-osdev/bootloader

-We modified it to include our splash screen inside it (in real mode)
+We modified it to include our splash screen (in real mode)

 * Ferrolex

-A homebrew version of ocamllex (ocaml lexer generator).
+A homebrew version of `ocamllex` (Ocaml lexer generator).
 It is used to generate the lexer used by the shell.

 * FerrOS

-Source code of the OS itselfs
+Source code of the OS itself.

 * FerrOS-librust

-Standart rust library for our scripts, used by user programs (see `Cargo.toml` files)
+Standard Rust library for our scripts, used by user programs (see `Cargo.toml` files)

 * FerrOS-user